 Features recent acquisitions of artwork and artist's books by Ellie Ga, as well as selections from Special Collections discussed in our (virtual) conversation series

 Ga works between memoir, travelogue, and visual essay connecting ideas and presenting them as multichannel videos or performances with live narration.
-Her recent film Gyres 1-3 (2019), commissioned for the Whitney Biennial, looks at water as the site of political exile, religious pilgrimage, and forced migration across the Aegean Sea.
+Gyres 1-3 (2019) looks at water as the site of political exile, religious pilgrimage, and forced migration across the Aegean Sea.
 Her working process is a kind of “beach-combing” that embraces chance encounter with artifacts and how they find their way to her.
 It involves extended periods of research, including conversations with people in roles, such as museum directors, scholars, Arctic explorers.
 Her interests are interdisciplinary and cross-temporal.
 She speaks of her work as a collection of chance encounters, what is lost (and accrued) in translating between spoken and written words, and archaeological discovery.

-In 2022-2023, Ga will be in residence at Bryn Mawr College, "combing" Special Collections in the process of producing a new work of art, commissioned for the College.
+In November and December of 2022, Ga will be in residence at Bryn Mawr College, "combing" Special Collections in the process of producing a new work of art, commissioned for the College.

 Contacts: Matt Feliz [mfeliz] (Center for Visual Culture)